MicrosoftDocs/winui-api/microsoft.ui.composition.interactions/interactiontracker.md

 The two most commonly used properties of the InteractionTracker are position and scale.
 Whenever there is a change to one or both of these properties the ValuesChanged callback will be sent with information on the current values.
 Due to the asynchronous nature of InteractionTracker, values received through InteractionTracker callbacks are the best way to update application logic on the current state and values of InteractionTracker and its properties.

 An important distinction about the InteractionTracker is that its position and scale are not associated with the coordinate space of any particular visual.
 At the time the InteractionTracker is created, its position will have the x, y and z subchannels of the vector set to 0, and scale will be set to 1.
 Only active input or Try* calls can cause these values to change.
 The minimum and maximum values for each property will dictate the range in which values can fluctuate.
-The one exception is the concept of “overpan” or “overzoom”, where an active manipulation can cause values to go slightly beyond the minimum or maximum during the Interacting state.
+The one exception is the concept of "overpan" or "overzoom", where an active manipulation can cause values to go slightly beyond the minimum or maximum during the Interacting state.
 When the manipulation completes, however, the values will always come to rest within the set range.
 CustomAnimations will always be clamped within the ranges set for position and scale.

 The InteractionTracker coordinate space concept aligns with the concept of screen coordinates in that an up/left motion increases the position value and an down/right motion decreases the position value.
-As a result, it is very common to negate the position property when attaching it to a Visual’s Offset.
+As a result, it is very common to negate the position property when attaching it to a Visual's Offset.

 By default, the minimum and maximum position channels are all 0, and the minimum and maximum scale values are 1.
 If the desired behavior for either property is to allow it to change outside of these starting values, the minimum/maximum values need to be updated.